Nikoleta79/RealEstateCareapp/README.md

 Session Management: Secure methods like tokens or sessions are used to persist user data across app reloads, ensuring consistent access and security.

+Netlify offers free HTTPS, which is automatically used for this app as well.

 Accessibility

 Keyboard Navigation: The app supports keyboard navigation, ensuring that all interactive elements can be accessed and operated using a keyboard.